oyeliseiev-ua/ticketing-system-example/README.md

 # Ticketing System

-A simple microservice example using **Spring Boot**, **Kafka**, and the Outbox Pattern to ensure reliable event publishing and message consumption.
+A simple microservice example using Spring Boot, Kafka and the Outbox Pattern to ensure reliable event publishing and message consumption.
 The service demonstrates receiving events via Kafka, persisting them to a database, and using clean architecture principles.

 ---